yufansong/yufansong/README.md

-## Hi there, I'm Yufan Song 👋 I'm a Sofware Developer!
+## Hi there, I'm Yufan Song 👋 I'm a Software Developer!

 * ❄️ I will do SDE internship in Snowflake in 2022 summer.
 * 🏫 I get my bachelor degree from Computer Science Department, TongJi University.